Report: Woman says Roy Moore initiated sexual activity when she was 14

 "I wanted it over with — I wanted out," Corfman told The Post.
 "Please just get this over with.
 Whatever this is, just get it over."

-Corfman said she told Moore his age at the time.
+Corfman said she told Moore her age at the time.
 The age of legal consent in Alabama is 16.

 According to The Post, Alabama state law defines sexual abuse in the second degree as a person who is 19 or older having sexual contact with someone aged 12 to 16.